 The active substance is ravulizumab.
 Each vial of solution contains 300 mg of ravulizumab.

-The other ingredients are: sodium phosphate dibasic heptahydrate , sodium phosphate monobasic monohydrate , polysorbate 80 , arginine, sucrose, water for injections.
+The other ingredients are: sodium phosphate dibasic heptahydrate (E 339), sodium phosphate monobasic monohydrate (E 339), polysorbate 80 (E 433), arginine, sucrose, water for injections.

-This medicine contains sodium (see section 2 “Ultomiris contains sodium”).
+This medicine contains sodium and polysorbate 80 (see section 2 “Ultomiris contains sodium” and “Ultomiris contains polysorbate”).

 What Ultomiris looks like and contents of the pack